Danny-cao/Schaakcompetitie/README.md

 This project was made for the Minor: "Continuous Delivery in large and complex software systems".
 The goal of this project was to show that I understood the things I had learned throughout the Minor.
 I was encouraged to adopt the Test-driven Development approach to make sure that the majority of the functionality was tested.
 I also had to show that I had a good understanding of Azure Pipelines, Event-driven Architecture and that I was able to work with Kubernetes, and Docker.

-The application itself doesn't have complex functionalities because the project was more focused on me being able to implement the architecture in a short amount of time (2 days of 7 hours).
+The application itself doesn't have complex functionalities because the project was more focused on me being able to implement the architecture in a short amount of time (2 days of 7 hours a day).

 ## Architecture